 Running the 'Barefoot Trifecta'

-Going for a barefoot jog on the beach with your spouse, kids, close friends, or your dog, can provide a 'trifecta' of health boosting benefits.
+Going for a barefoot walk or jog on the beach with your spouse, kids, close friends, or your dog, can provide a "trifecta" of health-boosting benefits.

 Let me explain...

-If you've been a visitor to my site, you know how strongly I emphasize the importance of proper exercise.
-The beach is an invigorating place where you can perform all sorts of exercises from stretching… to yoga… to high-intensity Peak Fitness exercises.
+If you've been a visitor to my site, you know how strongly I emphasize the importance of proper exercise including walking.
+The beach is an invigorating place where you can walk for miles and also perform all sorts of exercises from stretching… to yoga… to high-intensity Peak Fitness exercises.
 And I'm sure you can think of more combinations… the list is almost endless.